akshayrajput12/sweetsshop/README.md

-# Sweetsshop - Delhivery API Integration
+# Raj Luxmi - Delhivery API Integration

 This e-commerce application integrates with Delhivery's API to calculate accurate delivery fees based on the distance between the customer's location and the shop location.
 The integration provides real-time pricing estimates and order tracking capabilities.